The WWF is run at a local level by the following offices...

 WWF has empowered local communities to lead natural resource preservation efforts in their territories.
 Community patrols take care of their own forest and marine areas, whilst ecological monitoring is also led by the local communities living around the island's biodiversity hotspots.

-At the same time, WWF has partnered with local communities to foster new agricultural and fishing techniques that are better adapted to climate change, and to help them combine their traditional activities with more sustainable means of income, such as bee-keeping or ecotourism.
+At the same time, WWF has partnered with local communities to foster new agricultural and fishing techniques that are better adapted to climate change, and to help them combine their traditional activities with more sustainable means of income.
 The goal is to create a better present and future for Madagascar's people whilst simultaneously protecting the country's wonderful biodiversity.